 Part dinner, part work of art, kaiseki is Japan’s haute cuisine.
 It originated centuries ago alongside the tea ceremony in Kyoto (and Kyoto remains the capital of kaiseki).
 There’s no menu, just a procession of small courses meticulously arranged on exquisite crockery.
 Only fresh ingredients are used and each dish is designed to evoke the current season.

 Prawn soba noodlesSoba

-Soba – long, thin buckwheat noodles – has long been a staple of Japanese cuisine, particularly in the moun almost 2 years ago
+Soba – long, thin buckwheat noodles – has long been a staple of Japanese cuisine, particularly in the moun about 2 years ago